Skip to content

 trainer_config=trainer_config,

-model_callable = MyAwesomeRegressionPTModel # When using custom model, we need to use the model_callable parameter
+model_callable=MyAwesomeRegressionPTModel, # When using custom model, we need to use the model_callable parameter

 )